City of Southampton Swimming Club

-The City of Southampton Swimming Club is the major swimming club in Southampton, Hampshire in the United Kingdom and is currently based at The Quays Swimming & Diving Complex near West Quay.
+The City of Southampton Swimming Club is the major swimming club in Southampton, Hampshire in the United Kingdom and is currently based at The Quays Swimming & Diving Complex near Westquay.

 History

 The club was founded in 1963 and was one of the earliest members of the UK's National Swimming League.
 It celebrated its fiftieth anniversary in May 2014.

 The club has been National League winner on five occasions and Regional Division winner on fourteen.